barronbytes/Learning-to-Code/data-structures-and-algorithms/algos-array-sorting.md

 # [Array Sorting Algorithms](#array-sorting-algorithms)

-Arrays can be used for sorting algorithms.
+Sorting algorithms can be used on arrays.
 Some of the most common ones are covered in this repository.

 <img src="assets/algos-arr-sort-summary.PNG" alt="Sorting algorithms" width="60%">